schoeberl/wildcat/README.md

 ### Quickstart to install the tools on Ubuntu:

-Should be installed with apt-get.
+Should be installed with apt-get:

-Following is compiling the tools from the source:
+    sudo apt install gcc-riscv64-linux-gnu

+If you want to compiler them from source, here are some notes:

     sudo apt-get install autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc git clone https://github.com/riscv/riscv-tools.git